Papaya Seeds as Natural Male Birth Control: Research, Method & Results

-Ahead is what we know about using the seeds of papaya as a contraceptive for men, potential precautions if you choose to use them and the simplest and best tasting way to add papaya seeds to your diet.
+Ahead is what we know about using the seeds of papaya as a contraceptive for men, potential precautions and the simplest and best tasting way to add the seeds to your diet.

 Papaya Seeds as Birth Control in Traditional Cultures

-Both unripe papaya and papaya seeds are high in the enzyme papain.
-Papain is a beneficial aid to protein digestion but best avoided for women currently or trying to get pregnant.
-More on possible side effects of papaya enzymes for both men and women here.
+Both unripe papaya and its seeds are high in papain.
+This enzyme aids protein digestion but is best avoided for women who are currently, or trying to get pregnant.

-As is often the case with natural treatments, there hasn’t been a wealth of scientific studies on non-pharmaceutical birth control methods.
-Companies can’t patent plant-based treatments like papaya seeds (though I wouldn’t put it past Monsanto to try), so there’s little financial incentive for research.
+As is often the case with natural treatments, there hasn’t been a wealth of scientific studies on alternative birth control methods.
+Companies can’t patent plant-based treatments so there’s little financial incentive for research.

 Testing found sperm concentration, motility and viability notably decreased within 30 days and was significantly impaired by 60.
 After 90 days azoospermia (no sperm count) was observed in all the test subjects.

 Once treatment was withdrawn, sperm function slowly increased and returned to the fertile range after 150 days with no noted long-term side effects.